 DPD Faculty can view ACEND Accreditation Standards as part of the New Faculty and Teaching Assistant Orientation presentation and ongoing training that the DPD director provides.
 In the presentation linked below, new DPD faculty and teaching assistants will receive an orientation to the mission, goals, objectives, and educational philosophy of the DPD and will receive training on ACEND standards and core knowledge requirements.
 Each fall semester, all departmental graduate students who have teaching assistant responsibilities in DPD courses will receive the ACEND training and will document that they have received the training.

 Policies and Procedures

 Information pertaining to all program policies and procedures [including Estimated Expenses (9.3.e), Application and Admission Requirements (9.3.f), Academic Calendar (9.3.g), Graduation and DPD Completion Requirements (9.3.h), and Supervised Practice Programs and Computer Matching (9.3.j)], can be found in the program’s student handbook located on the right side of this page.

 Planning to get a Master's Degree, too?

-If your future plans include earning a Master's Degree, consider our dual degree Double Dawg program.
-You can earn a bachelor's degree in dietetics and a Master's degree in Foods and Nutrition in five years or less!
+If your future plans include earning a Master's Degree,* consider our dual degree Double Dawg program.
+You can earn a bachelor's degree in dietetics and a Master's degree in Nutritional Sciences in five years or less!
 Our unique program allows you to begin taking graduate level courses in your 3rd year as an undergraduate student.
 You can use 12 graduate credit hours toward both degrees, meaning you'll need just 18 additional credit hours for the Master's degree.
 Visit the Double Dawgs section of our website for more information about this outstanding opportunity.